Non-perturbative determination of meson masses and low-energy constants in large-$N$ QCD: Results

 \subsubsection{The pion mass slope \texorpdfstring{$B=\Sigma/F_\pi^2$}{B=Sigma/Fpi2}}

 The bare pion mass slope $B=B_\R/\ZS$ has been already extracted from the chiral fits of $m_\pi$ studied in Sec.~\ref{sec:kappac_determination} to define the chiral point, see Tab.~\ref{tab:kappac_res}.
 These bare values need to be renormalized using the renormalization constant $\ZS$.
-Since we do not have non-perturbative determinations of $\ZS$ from the TEK model, in this study we will use the non-perturbative large-$N$ determinations of Ref.~\cite{Castagnini:2015ejr}, which have been extrapolated towards $N=\infty$ and interpolated at our values of the lattice spacing.
+A non-perturbative determination of $\ZS$ from the TEK model would require a substantial computational effort, which is beyond the scope of this paper.
+As an alternative, in this study we will use the non-perturbative large-$N$ determinations of Ref.~\cite{Castagnini:2015ejr}, which have been extrapolated towards $N=\infty$ and interpolated at our values of the lattice spacing, following the strategy used for our previous determination of the chiral condensate in Ref.~\cite{Bonanno:2023ypf}.
 Moreover, since in Ref.~\cite{Castagnini:2015ejr} the author defines $\mu=2$ GeV as $\mu/\sqrt{\sigma}=4.59$, we have also re-performed the running of $\ZS(a\mu=1)$ up to $\mu=2$ GeV as defined in Eq.~\eqref{eq:2GeVdef_sigma}.
-These results for $\ZS$ are reported in Tab.~\ref{tab:ZS_and_B_res}.
+These results for $\ZS$ are reported in Tab.~\ref{tab:ZS_and_B_res}; for the sake of completeness, further details on their determination can be found in App.~\ref{app:ZS}.

 Once our bare determinations of the LEC $B$ are renormalized, we are able to extrapolate our results towards the continuum limit assuming $\mathcal{O}(a)$ lattice artifacts.
 As already done for meson masses, we express our results in units of $\sqrt{\sigma}$ passing through our determinations of the $\sqrt{8t_1}$ scale in order to obtain smaller errors and more constrained fits, cf.~Eq.~\eqref{eq:conv_sigma_through_t1}.
 We find that $B_\R$ is affected by significant lattice artifacts, cf.~Tab.~\ref{tab:ZS_and_B_res} and Fig.~\ref{fig:B_contlim}, thus taking the continuum limit is crucial to obtain a reliable final result.
 Despite of this, we observe perfect compatibility between the result obtained by extrapolating all data points, and the one obtained using all data points but the coarsest lattice spacing one.
 Thus, we use the former to quote our final continuum result: \beq \frac{B_\R}{\sqrt{\sigma}} = \frac{\Sigma_\R}{F_\pi^2\sqrt{\sigma}} = 5.58(26). \eeq Excluding the coarsest lattice spacing, one instead would find $B_\R/\sqrt{\sigma}=5.35(44)$.